 • Savings of up to €50 per mission

-• Accelerated contract conclusion: 90% of contracts are signed on the same day
+• accelerated contract conclusion: 90% of contracts are signed on the same day

-• An increased staffing rate
+• an increased occupancy rate

-To avoid these risks, you should be familiar with the legal requirements for the employment contracts you use and comply with them by using the correct eSignature standard – only the QES fulfills the written form requirement.
+Concerns about electronic signatures usually relate to legal compliance and data security.
+This is because violations of legal requirements under labour law or the GDPR can result in high fines.
+If companies fail to comply with the obligation to provide evidence of the essential contractual conditions in accordance with the Evidence Act, they may face a fine of up to €2,000 and possibly even claims for damages.
+To avoid these risks, you should be familiar with the legal requirements for the employment contracts you use and fulfil them by using the correct eSignature standard – only the QES fulfils the written form requirement.
 You should also choose a software provider with high security standards to protect confidential information.

 Obtain a digital signature: Which provider is the right one?